-Painkillers can also be used to manage the discomfort of shingles.
-Stronger painkillers, including some that can be taken by mouth or applied directly to the skin (e.g., Lidoderm brand lidocaine patches), are also available and can be obtained with a doctor’s prescription.
-In some cases a doctor may use a corticosteroid, like prednisone, to relieve pain and possibly speed healing time.
-There are no data on the use of immune suppressing drugs like prednisone to treat shingles in people with HIV, however.
+Painkillers (Tylenol, Advil, etc.) can also be used to manage the discomfort of shingles.
+Stronger painkillers, including those taken by mouth or applied to the skin (Lidoderm, etc.), are available with a doctor’s prescription.
+Corticosteroids, like prednisone, may also be prescribed.
+However, there are no data on the use of immune suppressing drugs like prednisone to treat shingles in people with HIV.

 Can shingles be prevented?